 My Beauty & the Beast and salmon avocado sushi rolls and Mike's order of gyoza (pork dumplings) were good, but his steak hibachi dinner was the standout.
 A generous portion of fried rice, well-seasoned noodles, and tender chunks of steak—it was a delicious and a good value for the price.

-Order online at this link for takeout via a walk-up window where you pay by credit card and pick up your food.
+Order online for takeout via a walk-up window.
 Hand sanitizer is available and each customer is provided with a clean pen to sign the receipt.

 1839 Central Avenue NE, Minneapolis; 612-789-9190; momosushimn.com

 Red Rabbit makes some of my favorite pizza in the Twin Cities—the chewy Neapolitan-style crust is perfection, and the toppings are thoughtful and high-quality.
-Currently, they're offering take-out, curbside pickup, and delivery from their Minneapolis location via online or phone orders, with a menu of pizzas, pastas, cocktail kits, and take-and-bake family-style entrees.
-We ordered a couple of pizzas: a cheese pizza with a nice balance of mozzarella, fontina, and Parmesan, and a sausage pizza featuring a zesty housemade sausage, charred scallions, and fennel pollen.
+The menu features pizzas, pastas, sandwiches, salads, cocktail kits, and take-and-bake family-style entrees.
+We thoroughly enjoyed our pizzas: a cheese pizza with a nice balance of mozzarella, fontina, and Parmesan, and a sausage pizza featuring a zesty housemade sausage, charred scallions, and fennel pollen.

-While the flavor selection is more limited than usual, Sebastian Joe's is scooping ice cream for sale by the pint, quart, and half-gallon at their Lowry Hill and Linden Hills locations.
-The seven "always & everyday" signature flavors are available, plus a couple of rotating options.
-We went with Oreo, a cookies-and-cream ice cream with chunks of cookies—it somehow manages to pack in more Oreo flavor than an actual Oreo.
+Sebastian Joe's is scooping ice cream for sale by the pint, quart, and half-gallon for takeout at their Lowry Hill and Linden Hills locations.
+The seven "always & everyday" signature flavors are available, as well as ice cream sandwiches and ice cream bars.
+We enjoyed a pint of Oreo, a cookies-and-cream ice cream with chunks of cookies—it somehow manages to pack in more Oreo flavor than an actual Oreo.

 Other signature flavors I highly recommend are the raspberry chocolate chip, Pavarotti (vanilla cream with caramel, bananas, and chocolate chips) and Nicollet Avenue Pothole (chocolate ice cream with caramel, Heath bar chunks, fudge truffles, fudge swirl, and sea salt).
-Each location's flavors are listed on the Sebastian Joe's website; order by phone for contact-free curbside pickup.
+Order online for takeout or delivery.

 1007 W. Franklin Avenue S. and 4321 Upton Avenue S., Minneapolis; 612-870-0065 and 612-926-7916; sebastianjoesicecream.com